 From sitting at a desk for 70% of the day to our obsession with social media, our way of living can wreak havoc on our sleep patterns, diet and mental health.
 The good news?
 “Making small, achievable changes to our lifestyle can have a big effect on our health in the long-term,” says Dr Rangan Chatterjee.

-Enter his new book, The 4 Pillar Plan, which focuses on easy ways to improve your health as a whole – including relaxation, diet, moving and sleep.
+The 4 Pillar Plan, which focuses on easy ways to improve your health as a whole – including relaxation, diet, moving and sleep.
 As a GP, he has seen the powerful effects of prescribing scheduled ‘relax time’ to help with issues such as anxiety and insomnia.
 To improve digestion and maintain a healthy weight, he suggests a diet rich in colourful foods.

 “By making conscious changes to our lifestyle, we also make unconscious changes to our biology,” says Dr Chatterjee.
 Our body systems are interconnected, so by changing one thing you’ll likely to have a positive effect on other parts of your health.